mcglynnk/AdhereID/README.md

 #### Predicting medication adherence

 Welcome to AdhereID!
 This is a project I completed as part of the Insight Health Data Science Program.
 The project structure, background and data sources are described below.
+This repository holds the code for the data collection and machine learning modeling.

+At the end of the project, I deployed AdhereID as a live app using Flask and AWS EC2.
+Check out [this repository](https://github.com/mcglynnk/AdhereID_app) for the Flask app code, and [view the live AdhereID app here](http://adhere-id.com/)!

 #### Project Structure
 ```